You are here

 is incapacitated for work as a result of an injury; and

-'retires voluntarily, or is compulsorily retired, from his or her employment'.
+'retires voluntarily, or is compulsorily retired, from his or her employment'; and

 9.1.3 Commonwealth Superannuation Schemes

-The SRCA and MRCA reference superannuation benefits received from either a ‘superannuation scheme’ (SRCA) or a ‘Commonwealth Superannuation scheme’ (MRCA).
+The DRCA and MRCA reference superannuation benefits received from either a ‘superannuation scheme’ (DRCA) or a ‘Commonwealth Superannuation scheme’ (MRCA).

-A ‘Superannuation Scheme’ is defined in section 4(1) of the SRCA and a ‘Commonwealth Superannuation Scheme’ is defined in section 5 of the MRCA.
-Generally it is any superannuation scheme under which the Commonwealth makes contributions on behalf of a person (referred to as either an employee (SRCA) or a member (MRCA) in the relevant legislation).
+A ‘Superannuation Scheme’ is defined in section 4(1) of the DRCA and a ‘Commonwealth Superannuation Scheme’ is defined in section 5 of the MRCA.
+Generally it is any superannuation scheme under which the Commonwealth makes contributions on behalf of a person (referred to as either an employee (DRCA) or a member (MRCA) in the relevant legislation).